Five Tips to Prepare for Your Virtual Interview

 1. Have the Proper Setup

-You’ll feel much more comfortable during the interview if you give some thought to your setup ahead of time.
-Think of your schedule that day and where would be the best place to take the interview to ensure you can focus, be present, and limit distractions.
+Think of your schedule the day of the interview – where would be the best place to take the interview to ensure you can focus, be present, and limit distractions?

-We recommend making sure you’re on a laptop or desktop where interviewers can easily see you.
+• We recommend making sure you’re on a laptop or desktop where interviewers can easily see you.
 If you must take the interview on a mobile device, propping it up on something horizontally is helpful.
-Having stable video and audio helps both you and the interviewer concentrate on each other, and the content being shared.
-Also, your background and lighting make a difference in how you are perceived during the interview.
-Try to find a space where you have ample light in front of you and behind you, and blur your background or use a simple virtual background.

-2. Make Sure You are Dressed Well
+2. Make Sure You Dress Well

 “Well” can be defined as whatever feels authentic and comfortable for you, and you feel is putting your best foot forward to make a positive first impression.
 Represent yourself in a way you are proud of.
-Even through a video call, presenting yourself in the best way possible helps your confidence level during the interview.
-Look good, feel good, right?
-You’ll notice your focus, energy, and communication improves as well if you feel good about how you’re presenting yourself.

 3. Arrive on Time – Or Ahead of Time

-Same as with an in-person meeting, you want to show up to where your interview is taking place with enough time before it starts!
 Even for a virtual interview on your computer, it’s important to leave yourself enough time to make sure you are in a clear head space to start the call and don’t feel rushed.
 Logging on ahead of time will give you a chance to test your camera, microphone and background so you can be ready when the interview starts.

-We find many candidates we meet with have various security settings on their computers for WebEx, Teams, and Zoom.
+We find a lot of candidates we meet with have various security settings on their computers for WebEx, Teams, and Zoom.
 Logging in early ensures you can allow video and microphone settings on whichever platform your interview is taking place.
-It’s definitely more stressful to try and troubleshoot the settings once the interviewer has joined.
+Having a back-up device such as your cell phone ready in case of any issues is also recommended.

-4. Think About Your Communication
+4. Practice Your Communication

 Typically, initial interviews with hiring managers are 30 minutes to 1 hour long.
 The interviewer has specific questions and information they want to gather from you.
 Ensure that you give them time to prompt you and inquire further about your experiences.